UCB-stat-159-s22/hw07-Group14/README.md

 ## Project Scope

-In this project we work directly with public available single cell RNA-seq data with the aim of classifying Mus musculus (a mouse) cells to the appropiate organ they came from.
-Due to computational resources we only worked with cells from kidney and liver, however the work presented here is generalizable to as many organs as needed.
+In this project we work directly with public available single cell RNA-seq data with the aim of classifying Mus musculus (house mouse) cells to the appropiate organ they came from.
+Given limited computational resources we decided to work with cells from kidney and liver only, however the work presented here is generalizable to as many organs as needed.

 ## Project Goals

-- Represent the cells in a lower-dimensional space.
-- Implement an autoencoder to find a latent representation of the data.
+- Implement an autoencoder to find a low-dimensional latent representation of the cells.
-- Compare two-dimensional representations of our data using PCA and the latent space defined by the autoencoder + t-SNE.
-- Use the trained encoder to classify unlabeled cells as one of the cell types labeled in the original data (kidney or liver cells).
+- Show that the latent representation is more useful than PCA.
+- Implement a model built on top of the encoder for classifying cells into kidney or liver.
-- Show the performance of the classifier.
+- Obtain a high performance for the classifier out-of-sample.

 ## Dependencies
 All dependencies are listed in `environment.yml` and `book-requirements.txt`